valkey-io/valkey-doc/docs/reference/protocol-spec.md

   Invoking the `MONITOR` command switches the connection to an ad-hoc push mode.
   The protocol of this mode is not specified but is obvious to parse.
 * [Protected mode](/docs/management/security/#protected-mode).
-  Connections opened from a non-loopback address to a Redis while in protected mode are denied and terminated by the server.
+  Connections opened from a non-loopback address to a Valkey while in protected mode are denied and terminated by the server.
-  Before terminating the connection, Redis unconditionally sends a `-DENIED` reply, regardless of whether the client writes to the socket.
+  Before terminating the connection, Valkey unconditionally sends a `-DENIED` reply, regardless of whether the client writes to the socket.
 * The [RESP3 Push type](#resp3-pushes).
   As the name suggests, a push type allows the server to send out-of-band data to the connection.
   The server may push data at any time, and the data isn't necessarily related to specific commands executed by the client.

-Excluding these exceptions, the Redis protocol is a simple request-response protocol.
+Excluding these exceptions, the Valkey protocol is a simple request-response protocol.

 ## RESP protocol description
 RESP is essentially a serialization protocol that supports several data types.
 In RESP, the first byte of data determines its type.

-Redis generally uses RESP as a [request-response](#request-response-model) protocol in the following way:
+Valkey generally uses RESP as a [request-response](#request-response-model) protocol in the following way:

-* Clients send commands to a Redis server as an [array](#arrays) of [bulk strings](#bulk-strings).
+* Clients send commands to a Valkey server as an [array](#arrays) of [bulk strings](#bulk-strings).
   The first (and sometimes also the second) bulk string in the array is the command's name.
   Subsequent elements of the array are the arguments for the command.
 * The server replies with a RESP type.